hackall360/Prometheus-rs/doc/README.md

 ---
-description: Prometheus is an Lua Obfuscator, that is written in pure Lua.
+description: Prometheus is a Lua obfuscator implemented in Rust.
 ---

 # Prometheus